marcosvital/teach-R-project/README.md

 Right now this project is being built during [Mozilla Open Leadership Training 2017](https://mozilla.github.io/open-leadership-training-series/), and will welcome contributors very soon.
 But if you found it to be interested, don't wait, and [feel free to say hi here](https://github.com/marcosvital/teach-R-project/issues/1).

+Also, you can check out the Project Roadmap, it is being built [right here](https://github.com/marcosvital/teach-R-project/blob/master/ROADMAP.md).

 More info coming very soon, ok?

 ### Participation Guidelines